Trey Lyles: Detroit Pistons (2021–2022)

 On August 6, 2021, Lyles signed a two-year, $5 million contract with the Detroit Pistons.

-Sacramento Kings (2022–present)
+Sacramento Kings (2022–2025)

 On February 10, 2022, Lyles and Josh Jackson were acquired by the Sacramento Kings in a four-team trade that sent Marvin Bagley III to the Pistons.

-On March 13, 2023, during a 133–124 loss to the Milwaukee Bucks, Lyles fouled and shoved Bucks forward Giannis Antetokounmpo, who was dribbling the ball out to end the game.
-Bucks center Brook Lopez then confronted Lyles, and Lyles struck Lopez in the face and grabbed him around the neck area.
+On March 13, 2023, during a 133–124 loss to the Milwaukee Bucks, Lyles fouled and shoved Bucks forward Giannis Antetokounmpo, who was taunting Lyles in the last few moments of the game.
+Bucks center Brook Lopez then confronted Lyles, and the two resulted in a scuffle.
 Both Lyles and Lopez were ejected from the game.
 Two days later, the NBA announced that Lyles had been suspended for one game without pay due to his role in the altercation.

+Real Madrid (2025–present)

+On September 10, 2025, Lyles signed a one-year, $3.2 million contract with Real Madrid of the Liga ACB and the EuroLeague; the contract also includes an NBA out clause.